-Please note that in lieu of jail time a judge may order a defendant to misdemeanor probation.
+Please note that in lieu of jail time a judge may order you to misdemeanor probation.
 This is also called “summary” or “informal” probation.

 If a PC 626.10 violation is charged as a felony, the offense is punishable by imprisonment in the state prison for up to three years.4

-Note that in lieu of jail time a judge may order a defendant to felony probation.
+Note that in lieu of jail time a judge may order you to felony probation.

 There are three crimes related to bringing a prohibited weapon into a California school.
 These are:

 - alcohol at a public educational facility – BPC 25608,